In the Shadow of the Moon (2007 film): Synopsis

-The film tells the story of the crewed missions to the Moon undertaken by NASA in the late 1960s and early 1970s as part of the Apollo program, with particular focus given to Apollo 11.
-The ten Apollo astronauts interviewed by the filmmakers for the film tell their story in their own words, supplemented by footage shot by the astronauts during the missions, archival footage and news reports about the Apollo program by the likes of Walter Cronkite and Jules Bergman, and the occasional use of onscreen text.
+The film tells the story of NASA's crewed moon missions in the late 1960s and early 1970s as part of the Apollo program, with particular focus given to Apollo 11.
+The ten Apollo astronauts interviewed by the filmmakers tell their story, supplemented by mission footage shot by the astronauts, archival footage, and news reports about the Apollo program by the likes of television broadcasters Walter Cronkite and Jules Bergman, and the occasional use of onscreen text.

 Participants

 Ten of the twenty-four men who reached the vicinity of the Moon as part of the Apollo program were interviewed for the film.
 Those ten represent every crewed Apollo flight, with the exception of Apollo 7 (which was an Earth-orbit mission), and include eight of the twelve men who set foot on the lunar surface.
-Some astronauts had already passed away by the time the film was made, and Neil Armstrong chose not to participate in the film.
+Some astronauts had already died by the time the film was made, and Neil Armstrong chose not to participate in the film.
 The other two astronauts featured in the film, Jim Lovell and Michael Collins, orbited the Moon, but did not land on it.
 The interviewees are: